hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 !pip install cython pycocotools matplotlib terminaltables
 ```

-## TLDR; Run training job on 4 GPUS
+## TLDR; Run training job on 4 GPUs

 The below cell will run a multi-gpu training job.
-This job will train an object detection model (faster-rcnn) on a dataset of satellite imagery images that contain 61 classes of objects
+This job will train an object detection model (faster-rcnn) on a dataset of satellite imagery images that contain 61 classes of objects.

 * Change `nproc_per_node` argument to specify the number of GPUs available on your server